Bamboo fails the connection to a Git Repository even when configured to use an outbound HTTP Proxy server

 Summary

-Bamboo fails to test the connection to a Git Repository when the server is configured to use an outbound HTTP Proxy server
+Bamboo fails the connection to a Git Repository even when the server and the application is configured to use an outbound HTTP Proxy server

 Environment